 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account by Rev. John H. Curtiss, pp. 166, from "American Slavery as It Is," by Theodore Weld.
-It is an account of his father whipping and strangling one of his slaves such that when done, "the negro was in a complete gore of blood from head to toe."
+So I enclose a short item, pp. 250, account, "Testimony of Reuben G. Macy," pp. 249, from "American Slavery as It Is," by Theodore Weld. "... the tide fell, and the water filling the stern of the boat, wet their mistresses trunk of clothes.
+When she discovered it, she called them up near where I was, and compelled them to whip each other, till they all had a received a severe flogging."
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.